CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/hosting/createdebugginginterfacefromversion-function.md

 ms.assetid: a746a849-463c-44f5-a2f0-9e812ed8bcc3
 topic_type:
 - apiref
-author: rpetrusha
-ms.author: ronpet
-ms.openlocfilehash: fe34ffded73e8305e4ade3bb9b402b1d8e1bcc49
+ms.openlocfilehash: e23dfb86c2129a02a0ca95de8c89d8294e97ad81
-ms.sourcegitcommit: 7f616512044ab7795e32806578e8dc0c6a0e038f
+ms.sourcegitcommit: 559fcfbe4871636494870a8b716bf7325df34ac5
 ms.translationtype: MT
 ms.contentlocale: fr-FR
-ms.lasthandoff: 07/10/2019
+ms.lasthandoff: 10/30/2019
-ms.locfileid: "67764674"
+ms.locfileid: "73136838"
 ---
 # <a name="createdebugginginterfacefromversion-function"></a>CreateDebuggingInterfaceFromVersion, fonction
-Crée un [ICorDebug](../../../../docs/framework/unmanaged-api/debugging/icordebug-interface.md) objet basé sur les informations de version spécifié.

- Cette fonction est obsolète dans le .NET Framework 4.
-Pour obtenir une interface pour le common language runtime (CLR) 2.0, utilisez plutôt le [ICLRRuntimeInfo::GetInterface](../../../../docs/framework/unmanaged-api/hosting/iclrruntimeinfo-getinterface-method.md) (méthode) et spécifiez l’identificateur de classe CLSID_CLRDebuggingLegacy et l’identificateur d’interface IID_ICorDebug.
-Pour obtenir une interface pour le CLR 4 ou version ultérieure, appelez le [CLRCreateInstance](../../../../docs/framework/unmanaged-api/hosting/clrcreateinstance-function.md) de fonction et spécifier l’identificateur de classe CLSID_CLRDebugging et l’identificateur d’interface IID_ICLRDebugging.
+Creates an [ICorDebug](../../../../docs/framework/unmanaged-api/debugging/icordebug-interface.md) object based on the specified version information.

+ This function is obsolete in the .NET Framework 4.
+Instead, to get an interface for the common language runtime (CLR) 2.0, use the [ICLRRuntimeInfo::GetInterface](../../../../docs/framework/unmanaged-api/hosting/iclrruntimeinfo-getinterface-method.md) method and specify the class identifier CLSID_CLRDebuggingLegacy and the interface identifier IID_ICorDebug.
+To get an interface for CLR 4 or later, call the [CLRCreateInstance](../../../../docs/framework/unmanaged-api/hosting/clrcreateinstance-function.md) function and specify the class identifier CLSID_CLRDebugging and the interface identifier IID_ICLRDebugging.

 ## <a name="syntax"></a>Syntaxe